Hi there, and welcome!

 - In so far as possible, don’t eat alone – eating should be a pleasurable, social experience.

 - Ignore the bulk of nutritional advice – it’s still a young science, fraught with debate and it swings violently in terms of what’s hot and what’s not.
-Besides, we’ve been doing fine without it for thousands of years.
+Besides, we’ve been doing fine without it for millennia.